Deception Island: Environment

 Deception Island has become a popular tourist stop in Antarctica because of its several colonies of chinstrap penguins, as well as the possibility of making a warm bath by digging into the sands of the beach.

 After the Norwegian Coastal Cruise Liner ran aground off the coast of Deception Island on 30 January 2007, fuel from the ship washed into a bay.
 Ecological damage has not yet been determined.
 On 4 February 2007, the Spanish Gabriel de Castilla research station on Deception Island reported that water and sand tests were clean, and that they had not found signs of the oil, estimated as 500 to 750 L).

+In 2026 researchers from the University of Cádiz reported a microplastics contamination in the beaches of the island.

 Antarctic specially protected areas

 Eleven terrestrial sites have been collectively designated as an Antarctic specially protected area (ASPA 140), primarily for their botanic and ecological values, because the island has the greatest number of rare plant species of any place in the Antarctic.
 This is largely due to frequent volcanic activity creating new substrates for plant colonisation: